snowplow/snowplow/1-trackers/javascript-tracker/README.md

 * Remove unused campaign marketing variable code (as no longer used)
 * Rewrite in CoffeeScript (joke!)

+## Documentation

+1. The [Javascript tracker setup guide] [setup] details how to get up and running with the tracker, including [integrating the Javascript tags] [integrating-js-on-website].
+2. The [Javascript tracker technical documentation] [tech-docs] detail how the tracker handles pageview, event, ecomm, social, campaign, error and application tracking, including tracker API details.

 ## Copyright and license

 Significant portions of `snowplow.js` copyright 2010 Anthon Pang.
 Remainder copyright 2012 SnowPlow Analytics Ltd.